 Countersteer.
-As a vehicle turns back on course, it has a tendency to keep right on turning.
+As a vehicle turns back on course, it has a tendency to keep on turning.
 Unless you turn the steering wheel quickly the other way, you may find yourself skidding in the opposite direction.

-Learning to stay off the brake, turn the steering wheel quickly, push in the clutch, and counter-steer in a skid takes a lot of practice.
+Learning to stay off the brake, turn the steering wheel quickly, push in the clutch, and countersteer in a skid takes a lot of practice.
 The best place to get this practice is on a large driving range or "skid pad."

-Front-wheel Skids
+2.19.3 - Front-wheel Skids

-Most front-wheel skids are caused by driving too fast for conditions.
-Other causes are: lack of tread on the front tires, and cargo loaded so not enough weight is on the front axle.
+Driving too fast for conditions causes most frontwheel skids.
+Other causes include lack of tread on the front tires and cargo loaded so not enough weight is on the front axle.
 In a front-wheel skid, the front end tends to go in a straight line regardless of how much you turn the steering wheel.
 On a very slippery surface, you may not be able to steer around a curve or turn.